GPUOpen-LibrariesAndSDKs/Radeon-ReLive-VR/README.md

 For best expirience use [Adrenalin driver](https://www.amd.com/en/support "Adrenalin driver") v19.6.2 or newer.
 ## Enabling Radeon ReLive VR on the PC
 Ensure that Radeon ReLive components of Adrenalin driver are installed.
 Install them during driver installation or, if the driver is already installed, do the following:
-- Ensure that Steam and SteamVR are installed on the PC
+- Ensure that Steam and SteamVR are installed on the PC.
-- Start Radeon Settings
+- Start Radeon Settings.
-- Click on the *ReLive* tab at the bottom of the Radeon Settings window and toggle the *ReLive* switch ON
+- Click on the *ReLive* tab at the bottom of the Radeon Settings window and toggle the *ReLive* switch ON.
-- Install ReLive if prompted
+- Install ReLive if prompted.
-- Click on the *Game & VR Streaming* tab in Radeon Settings and toggle the *SteamVR Integration* switch ON
+- Click on the *Game & VR Streaming* tab in Radeon Settings and toggle the *SteamVR Integration* switch ON.
-- Start SteamVR
+- Start SteamVR.
 - Perform Room Setup for Standing Experience.
-When prompted to calibrate the floor, enter your height in either centimeters or inches (170cm or 67" work well for most people)
+When prompted to calibrate the floor, enter your height in either centimeters or inches (170cm or 67" work well for most people).

 ## Side-loading the ReLive VR app on Oculus Quest and Oculus Go
 - Set up the headset and create an Oculus account (most likely you have already done this)